Built-in Types

 The following examples make extensive use of typecasts in order to demonstrate type compatibility.

-is a type error unless the inferred type of e
+expression e and type T is a type error unless the inferred type of e is

 In other words, with respect to validity a typecast behaves just like a type